 Any information in OAG records about people who receive or pay child support is confidential.
 The OAG can only release information in limited circumstances and only to specified persons as provided by law.

 However, court documents are public records, and unless your case is flagged for family violence, your address will be printed on court documents that are available to the public.
 If you are concerned that release of this information could cause danger for you or your children, contact the OAG for an Affidavit of Nondisclosure.
 The Affidavit of Nondisclosure is a request to the OAG to keep your address confidential.
 The court must grant a nondisclosure finding, which ensures that your address is not printed on child support court documents that are available to the other parent.

 For information on how the OAG’s Address Confidentiality Program can help you, call the OAG (888) 832-2322 or talk to your family violence advocate.

 If you have any concerns about your safety or the safety of your children, ask the child support office handling your case about flagging your case for family violence.

-To get the Family Violence Indicator on your case, fill out an Affidavit of Nondisclosure that the child support office provides.
+To get the Family Violence Indicator on your case, call the OAG Child Support Division at 1-800-252-8014 about your safety concerns.
+You may also fill out an Affidavit of Nondisclosure that the child support office provides.